laxuanlinh/thoughtmachine/vault_core.md

 - Audit logs are kept for some time while Action logs are kept indefinitely.
 - While Audit logs remove sensitive information like tokens, it won't remove things like balances, postings or account data.
 - We need to use policies to limit the number of users who can view the Audit logs.

+# Financial Principles
+- Unified Postings API
+- Consistency of Financial state
+- Ability to model complex processes
+## Financial records
+- A financial record in Vault Core consists of of 3 components:
+    - Postings
+    - Balances
+    - Accounts
+- A posting is a debit or credit, postings are appended to the Ledger which is the source of truth
+- A balance is the sum of all postings and is stored against an address.
+Net balance is computed according to address type: asset or liability
+- A customer account is partitioned in to addresses, each address has a balance.
+The structure of an account is dictated by the smart contract but addresses can also be dynamically spawned when it's targeted by postings that are accepted against the account.

+## Unified Postings API
+- Postings are communicated via Postings API which is Kafka based and request-reply model
+- Vault Core exposes only 1 API for Postings which can handle all complex posting data, within 1 account, between 2 accounts or with external accounts
+- External integration will also use Postings API such as Card Payment or Inter-bank transfer
+- Vault Services will also use Postings API for on-Vault Posting (???) such as accrual of interest or accrual of typical fees on an account.

+## Consistency of Financial state
+- All postings are immutable
+- Postings are the lowest level of Customer facing transactions.
+Each payment or trasactions can have more than 1 postings
+- The Postings API ensures that each request has a balanced set of debit and credit (what does this mean???) to follow the double entry bookkeeping model.

+## Ability to model complex processes
+- There are many posting types such as Authorization, Settlements...
+- These types can be used to model complex processes such as Card transactions, authorization of funds, transfer...
+- The benefit of using posting types is that we can add logic such as during Card transactions, authorization has to happen before settlement.

+## Posting objects
+- There are 3 types of objects when dealing with Postings API
+    - Posting: the smallest object, represents debit or credit, it also has asset type (Commercial bank, reward point ...), denomination (currency), amount, account ID/address, phase
+    - Posting instruction: the building block of any transaction, it contains 1 or more Postings, it also contains type such as Inbound/Outbound authorization, Release/Settlement, Adjustment, Transfer and Custom Instructions
+    - Posting instruction batch: contains 1 or more Posting instructions, if 1 of these instructions fails, the whole batch will fail.
+The batch captures the result of the instruction being posted, either accepted or rejected

+## Posting types
+- There are 9 posting types, can be divided further into 2 categories Standalone (s) or Chainable (c)

+### Outbound and Inbound authorization (c)
+- Put funds on hold and exepected to be settled or alternatively released later
+- Vault usually moves funds from sender balance pending phase to recepient's balance pending phase.
+- Depending on the type Inbound/Outbound, the phase could be Pending Incoming or Pending Outgoing.
+- For example when we buy fuel at a gas station, upon reading the card with authorized amount we can spend, Vault moves the funds with posting type Pending Outgoing from our account to the station's account.
+Once we have pumped enought fuel, a Settlement posting type should follow to cover the actual cost of the fuel.

+### Authorisation Adjustment (c)
+- Used to increase the amount of previous pending authorized funds, this will change the total amount of a transaction
+- For example if a customer decides to stay in a hotel a bit longer, the hotel can send an Authorisation Adjustment posting to increase the amount of the transaction.
+At the end of the customer's stay, the total amount is the authorized amount + the Authorisation Adjustment amount.
+- It can also reverse the hold status of a Inbound/Outbound fund that was previously authorized.

+### Settlement (c)
+- Settlement posting is to move the pending funds to the committed state.
+- A Settlement posting has to be linked to a Inbound/Outbound authorization posting so that it can move the fund of this posting to Committed.
+- We can settle more or less the amount that has been authorized before.
+- If we need to settle less, Vault will do a Release posting the remaining balance.
+- For example when a customer makes a transaction online, the scheme first submits the authorized account with a Pending Outgoing posting.
+Then a scheme will submit a clearing request to debit the money from the customer's account.

+### Release
+- Release postings reduce the amount of pending fund to zero, meaning it releases the transaction.
+- A Release posting has to be linked to a Inbound/Outbound authorization posting.
+- No posting can follow a Release posting because it closes the transaction.

+### Transfer Posting
+- This posting type debits a fund from an account and credits it to another account, effectively create 2 postings
+- Transfer postings transfer the funds from committed phase of sender's balance to committed phase of recepient's balance.
+- Transfer type is used to facilitate the transfer of funds usually between accounts of the same customer or bank.

+### Inbound/Outbound Hard Settlement
+- Hard settlment allows to transfer money from committed phase of 1 account balance to another account balance's committed phase without any prior authorization.
+- This posting type doesn't expect any further modification of the transaction.
+- It can also be used to debit or credit funds to an internal account, follows the double entry model
+- It allows to specify whether it's an inbound to the customer's account or an outbound from the customer's account - usually to an internal account.
+- Hard settlement can be used in Stand-in payment, when a Payment Gateway cannot connect to the Payment hub despite the authorizatoin and settle postings are accepted, then the Gateway can operate in Stand-in or Offline mode, meaning it accepts the payment and later when the Hub comes back online, it can make a Hard Settlement posting
+- Another usecase is to reverse a payment or to refund.

+### Custom instruction
+- Custom instruction type can move funds from any account, any address, any phase to other accounts.
+It should be able to satisfy the remaining usecases that the other types cannot.
+- To create Custom instruction, we can use Postings API or the Smart Contract itself.
+- An example of this is to calculate daily and monthly accrued interest.
+Another example is Annual fee charged to a credit card
+- A popular options for saving is to allow creation of many Saving pots within a Saving account, each pot has its own interest.
+This will create many addresses within the account and requires Custom instructions to move money between them.

+## Postings lifecycle
+- A customer initiates a payment via their bank app
+- The Payment hub receives the message and call the Postings API to authorize the payment
+- The Payment hub then exchanges messages with the Payment scheme, if all messages are sucessful then it call the Posting API to settle the payment.

+## Balances
+- There are 2 types of balance: Balance resource and Ledger balance resource.
+- Balance resource is used by smart contract to process payments or calculate interest.
+- Ledger balance resource is used to show the state of customer account's balance, internal account's balance and provide a snapshot of the Ledger.
+It's also used at the end of accounting, reconciliation and reporting cycle
+- Different products require different ways to calculate the balances and how the accounts are partitioned.
+- The architecture of Vault Core also allows the accounts to be dynamically partitioned into smaller addresses

+## Balance details
+- Balances are calculated across 4 parameters:
+    - Asset type: commercial bank or reward point or something else
+    - Denominaton: any currencies in the world or even fake currencies like Hilton Hotel Point or Avios Air Miles
+    - Address: each address is a partition of the total balance.
+Each has its own balance and interest.
+For example it could be used to accrue interest or to save money for Car, Vacation ...
+    - Phase: there are 3 phases Pending Outgoing, Pending Incoming and Committed.
+This allows the account to divide the account balances into funds available for authorizaion and pending.
+- Balances are calculated using 3 properties
+    - Total Debit
+    - Total Credit
+    - Net.
+- Net are calculated based on the T-side (whether it's Asset or Liability)
+- If Asset then Net = Debit - Credit
+- If Liability then Net = Credit - Debit